How the HCV Program Works

 The Housing Choice Voucher Program (formerly known as Section 8) may be able to assist you with your rent each month.
 How do you know if you are eligible for the Housing Choice Voucher Program?
 Your first step is to apply to be on the Housing Choice Voucher Waiting List.
 The Columbia Housing Authority Waiting List is only open for applications once every 2-3 years or as funding is available.
 During the week the list is open, thousands will apply to participate in the program.

 The HCV Waiting List is currently closed and only opens every 2-3 years.
-The Waiting List took in over 1500 applications, and when the Waiting List opens, anyone from anywhere may apply to our Housing Choice Voucher program
+When the Waiting List opens, anyone from anywhere may apply to our Housing Choice Voucher program

 Verification of these preferences must be supplied to receive the preference.
 To obtain the working preference the head-of-household or co-head must supply verification of being employed at least 20 hours a week for at least 60 consecutive days.
 This employment must be effective at the time you come to the top of the Waiting List.
 For person with disabilities the head-of-household or co-head must supply written documentation (i.e. social security or supplement security income print out) from the agencies office.